iogf/mnem/README.md

       -a, --add             Add a note.
       -f, --find            Find a note based on a regex.
       -r, --remove          Remove a note based on a regex.
-    [tau@lambda mne-code]$
+    [tau@lambda mnem-code]$

-When mne doesnt find one of the parameters -i -m, -y, -u, -d it assumes the current values for years, minutes, days etc. When it finds these parameters and they aren't followed by values then it assumes all possible values for the given parameter.
+When mnem doesnt find one of the parameters -i -m, -y, -u, -d it assumes the current values for years, minutes, days etc. When it finds these parameters and they aren't followed by values then it assumes all possible values for the given parameter.

 So, if you run the following command:

-    mne -a 'this is a note' -u -i 40
+    mnem -a 'this is a note' -u -i 40

 It will assume years=current, months=current, days=current, hours=24, minutes=40

 **Display a note daily**

-    mne -a 'it will be shown every day until the end of the month.' -d
+    mnem -a 'it will be shown every day until the end of the month.' -d

 **Display a note monthly**

-    mne -a 'Title
+    mnem -a 'Title
     It is a message.
     ' -m

 **Display a note monthly on a specific day**

-    mne -a 'Testing' -m  -d 1
+    mnem -a 'Testing' -m  -d 1

 **Display a note daily at a specific time**

-    mne -a 'Cool note.' -m  -d  -r 15 -e 30
+    mnem -a 'Cool note.' -m  -d  -r 15 -e 30

 **Display a note on a specific date**

-    mne -a 'this is a note.' -y 2016 2018 -m 3 -u 10 -i 44 -d 18
+    mnem -a 'this is a note.' -y 2016 2018 -m 3 -u 10 -i 44 -d 18

 It will display a note when it is 18/03/2016 at 10:44 am. and when it is 18/03/2018 at 10:44 too.

 **Find notes**

-    mne -f 'some.+regex'
+    mnem -f 'some.+regex'

 It finds all set of notes that matches the regex.

 **Remove notes**

-    mne -f 'some.+regex'
+    mnem -f 'some.+regex'

 It removes all notes whose msg matches the regex.